lbenning/Evolutionary/README.md

 3. Traveling Salesman - Simulation to discover the minimum cost Hamiltonian cycle on a set of 2d points.
 Runs 2 different genetic algorithms, a stochastic hill climbing search and a random search in an attempt to discover the optimal solution.

 4. Symbolic Regression - Genetic program that evolves syntax trees representing mathematical formulas to fit a dataset of 2d points.
-Capable of learning functions involving binary operators (+,-,/,*) as well as unary operators (sin,cos,tan,sqrt).Runs a genetic program as well as a random search in an attempt to find the true function (if it exists, otherwise approximate).
+Capable of learning functions involving binary operators (+,-,/,*) as well as unary operators (sin,cos,tan,sqrt).
+Runs a genetic program as well as a random search in an attempt to find the true function (if it exists, otherwise approximate).

 ## Running: